anoma/namada/tech-specs/src/explore/design/intent_gossip/matchmaker.md

 # Matchmaker

-The matchmaker is a process that can be activated in any intent broadcaster process.
+The matchmaker is a process that can be activated in any intent gossip node process.
 It tries to match any number of intents to create a fulfilling transaction.
 The matchmaker is defined with three wasm modules, a filter, a matchmaker program and a transaction template.